prtkgpt/questdb.io/docs/concept/designated-timestamp.md

 :::

-## Out of order policy
+## Out-of-order policy

-Once a column is elected `designated timestamp`, it will enforce an order policy on this column.
-Inserts in `designated timestamp` need to be incrementing and out of order timestamps inserts will be rejected.
+Once a column is elected as `designated timestamp`, it will enforce an order policy on this column.
+Inserts in `designated timestamp` need to be incrementing and out-of-order timestamps inserts will be rejected.
 This does not affect the behaviour of other columns.

 :::tip

 Timestamps need NOT be unique.
 Duplicate timestamps are accepted.
-New timestamps need only be `superior or equal` to the latest timestamp in the column.
+New timestamps need only be `greater or equal` to the latest timestamp in the column.

 :::